ucrbioinfo/cowpea_pangenome/Analysis/VeP/README.md

 ```

 -   Issues with the previous version of VeP, so I updated to the latest from GitHub and ran install
--   No exons in identified in the original GFF3.
+-   No exons identified in the original GFF3.
 Using the GFF marked 'exon'